eliranwong/UniqueBible/installation/windows.md

 <img src="screenshots/shortcut.png">

+# 7. Download-on-demand

+As you run the app, our built-in download helper helps you to download files when required.

-# 7. Create a Desktop Shortcut
+# 8. Create a Desktop Shortcut

 Right-click the file "shortcut_uba_Windows.bat", select "Send to > Desktop (create shortcut)"